angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

-This is the same pile we saw above but we can incorporate a :card[Cavern of Souls] into it which means, if they don't counter the :card[Lotus Petal] then you can cast an uncounterable Oracle this turn.
-If they do counter the Petal, you can play Cavern (Naming Merfolk or Wizard) and pass the turn, discarding the :card[Street Wraith], to then naturally draw and cast the uncounterable Oracle on your next turn without risking discarding it to the delayed trigger of Ideas Unbound.
+This is the same pile we saw above but we can incorporate a :card[Cavern of Souls] into it which means, if they don't counter the :card[Lotus Petal] then you can cast an uncounterable oracle this turn.
+If they do counter the Petal, you can play Cavern (Naming Merfolk or Wizard) and pass the turn, discarding the :card[Street Wraith], to then naturally draw and cast the uncounterable oracle on your next turn without risking discarding it to the delayed trigger of Ideas Unbound.
 The steps otherwise are the same: